Pongsatorn6487048/LineBot-QR-Reader/README.md

 We need image to deploy with AWS, So we need to build it first
 * After npm install completed, Open docker on desktop
 * Run this command on your project terminal

 ```bash
 docker compose up --build
 ```
 If you didn't change any docker config we'll get image name "aws-linebot"

 * In AWS search for "ECR" -> Create private repository there ***( recommand to use same name as you image )***
-* Enter repository -> Click on the top right "View push command" button you'll see command, follow AWS document
+* Enter repository -> Click on the top right "View push command" button you'll see command, follow AWS document to login and push
 * After push complete, Copy image URI for the next step

 ### 5. Launch App Runner Service
-Now we got all we need (RDS, Image) we're at the last step of deploy
+Now we got all we need (RDS, Image URI) we're at the last step of deploy
 * Go to **App Runner** by search bar
 * Create service
 * Here is easy config